lvgl/lvgl/docs/others/observer.rst

     void main(void)
     {
-        //Initialize the subject with default value of 10 lv_subject_init_int(&my_subject, 10);
+        //Initialize the subject as integer with the default value of 10 lv_subject_init_int(&my_subject, 10);

         some_module_init();